assist-project/state-machine-bug-finder/ARTIFACT.md

 Authentication was engaged ('UA_SUCCESS') without prior request for the authentication service (via 'SR_AUTH').
 The bug pattern which lead to this bug's capture is defined by the DOT model 'src/main/resources/bugpatterns/ssh/missing_sr_auth.dot' which we can view with `xdot`.
-Running this command also produces the output folder 'output/Dropbear-v2020.81' whose structure we described earlier.
+Running this command also produces the output folder 'output/Dropbear-v2020.81' whose structure is similar to that of the experiment folders were described earlier.

 # Reproducing bug detection experiments